-Step 1: Go to Cloud Convert
+Step 1: Go to CloudConvert

 The quickest and easiest way to convert a WMA file to an MP3 file is to use an online converter.
-There are a number of great ones out there, but out favorite for this particular task is Cloud Convert.
-Get your WMA files ready and then head to its homepage.
+There are several great ones out there, but our favorite for this particular task is CloudConvert.
+Get your WMA files ready, then head to its homepage.

 Step 2: Upload your files

-To send your files to Cloud Convert to get the conversion process started, select Select Files.
-Alternatively, select the down arrow next to that button for a greater array of options.
-Using the drop-down menu, choose whether you want to add files from your computer, send them from your cloud storage service, or just link them from a URL.
+To send your files to CloudConvert and get the conversion process started, click Select File.
+Alternatively, select the downward-facing arrow icon within that button for a greater array of uploading options.
+Using the resulting pop-up menu, choose whether you want to add files from your computer, send them from your cloud storage service, or just link them from a URL.